hydrusnetwork/hydrus/docs/running_from_source.md

         I expect to revisit this question in future versions of Qt and Wayland--we'll see if the situation stabilises.

     Run 'hydrus_client.sh' to start the client.
-Don't forget to set `chmod +x hydrus_client.sh` if you need it.
+Don't forget to `chmod +x hydrus_client.sh` if you need it.

 === "macOS"

     Run 'hydrus_client.command' to start the client.
-Don't forget to set `chmod +x hydrus_client.command` if you need it.
+Don't forget to `chmod +x hydrus_client.command` and `sudo xattr -rd com.apple.quarantine hydrus_client.command` if you need it.

 The first start will take a little longer (it has to compile all the code into something your computer understands).
 Once up, it will operate just like a normal build with the same folder structure and so on.